xvonabur/UNIT3D/book/src/backup.md

 ### Introduction

 UNIT3D includes backup tooling that can create backups and manage the routine.
-This guide outlines the backups dashboard, the configuration file handling backups, and the process of creating and restoring a UNIT3D backup, including decryption with the `APP_KEY`, file restoration, permission management, and cache‑reset procedures.
+This guide covers the backup dashboard, configuration file handling backups, the process of creating and restoring a UNIT3D backup, including decryption with the application key, file restoration, permission setup, and cache reset.

 > [!NOTE]
 > Note: While incredibly handy, it is not recommended to use the built-in backup routine for sites above certain threshold as backups might incur timeouts or if greater features, such as deduplication, are required.